seal256/splendor/README.md

 $$

 For Splendor it is hard to find an AI model with confirmed rating.
 An analysis of human games played on an open game platform Spendee is present on their [forum](https://spendee.mattle.online/lobby/forum/topic/mzXQmzjCBmyC56Dgx/splendor-strategy-data-analysis-part-1).
-Distributions of some game parameters, such as the number of acquired cards, nobles and game length with respect to player rating are reported.
+Distributions of some game parameters, such as the number of acquired cards, nobles and game length are reported.
 Using the correlation between average number of acquired cards and human player rating, we can indirectly estimate the rating of the model.
 We can loosely assume that the average number of cards purchased by the model is proportional to model's Elo rating.

 ![Ratings vs Cards](assets/rating_vs_cards.png)